projectcalico/calico/master/reference/calicoctl/resources/bgpconfig.md

 canonical_url: 'https://docs.projectcalico.org/v3.1/reference/calicoctl/resources/bgpconfig'
 ---

-A BGP configuration resource (`BGPConfiguration`) represents BGP specific configuration options for the cluster.
+A BGP configuration resource (`BGPConfiguration`) represents BGP specific configuration options for the cluster or a specific node.

 For `calicoctl` [commands]({{site.baseurl}}/{{page.version}}/reference/calicoctl/commands/) that specify a resource type on the CLI, the following aliases are supported (all case insensitive): `bgpconfiguration`, `bgpconfig`, `bgpconfigurations`, `bgpconfigs`.